nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

   https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/complete-example

-- The Cafe Demo Docker image used is an upgraded one, with simple graphics and additional Request and Response variables added.
+- The Cafe Demo Docker image used here is an upgraded one, with simple graphics and additional Request and Response variables added.

   https://hub.docker.com/r/nginxinc/ingress-demo

 **IMPORTANT** - Do not use the `cafe-ingress.yaml` file.
 Rather, use the `cafe-virtualserver.yaml` file that is provided here.
 It uses the Nginx Plus CRDs to define a VirtualServer, and the related Virtual Server Routes needed.
-If you are using Nginx OSS Ingress Controller, you will need to comment out the healthcheck parameters.
+If you are using Nginx OSS Ingress Controller, you will need to use the appropriate manifests, which is not covered in this Solution.

 <br/>

-## Linux VM or bare-metal server
+## Linux VM or bare-metal server for Nginx Plus

 ![Linux](../media/linux-icon.png) | ![Nginx Plus](../media/nginx-plus-icon.png)

 <br/>

 This is any standard Linux OS system, based on the Linux Distro and Technical Specs required for Nginx Plus, which can be found here: https://docs.nginx.com/nginx/technical-specs/

-This Solution followed the "Installation of Nginx Plus on Centos/Redhat/Oracle" steps for installing Nginx Plus.
+This Solution followed the `Installation of Nginx Plus on Centos/Redhat/Oracle` steps for installing Nginx Plus.

 https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/